-7.3.3 Waveform Records.
+6.3.4 Waveform Records.

 Relay waveform storage can be triggered either by user selected relay operations, from the relay fascia, from a suitably programmed binary input or via the data comms channel(s).
 The stored analogue and digital waveforms illustrate the system and relay conditions at the time of trigger.
+An output is provided to indicate when a new record has been stored.